 In addition, proponents of game-based assessment argue that games are complex, and thus capable of measuring several behaviours and/or abilities at once, saving clients time and money.

-Despite the claims, research studies substantiating these benefits are still scant.
+Despite the claims, research studies substantiating these benefits are still difficult to find.
 In part, it is due to the relative rarity and novelty of game-based assessments in the market as well as methodologies of measurement that have yet to be fully described or understood.

 Challenges and obstacles